demian85/git-watcher/README.md

 I'm working on the following features
 (your help will be much appreciated!)

-* Amend commit
+* Amend commit (help I don't know how to do it without a proper API)
-* Better diff information, possibly like Github!
 * Allow to open repository using system's file browser
 * Use cwd as the default repository
 * Configuration options